Syria received 225,000 T of Russian wheat from commercial deal -government source

 By Maha El Dahan and Lisa Barrington

-ABU DHABI/BEIRUT, June 13 Syria has received 225,000 tonnes of Russian wheat, part of a 1.2 million tonne wheat deal struck in February through its state grain buyer.
+ABU DHABI/BEIRUT, June 13 (Reuters) - Syria has received 225,000 tonnes of Russian wheat, part of a 1.2 million tonne wheat deal struck in February through its state grain buyer.

 "So far 225,000 tonnes have arrived in total, this is through deals with six local trading firms and all of the wheat is Russian," a government source told Reuters on Tuesday.